02030pllolipop/Rules-after-famlam-redundantRuleChecker/README.md

 > **ANY ERRORS OCCUR PLEASE CONTACT THE RELEVANT AUTHORS**

 ## About
-This is a resting place for some globle rules or filters whose owners or users have no interest on upating them because of out-of-life or simply are-not-necessary.
+This is a resting place for some globle rules or filters (in .txt format) whose owners or users have no interest on upating them because of out-of-life or simply are-not-necessary.
 RIP!
 Some of the greatest filters (You guys can still serve your purposes though, sort of...).